-As a company, we have no experience in Phase 3 and later stage clinical development, and related regulatory requirements or the commercialization of products.
+As a company, we have no experience in Phase 3 and later stage clinical development or in conducting clinical trials in pediatric indications, and related regulatory requirements or the commercialization of products.
 We have not yet demonstrated our ability to independently and repeatedly conduct clinical development after Phase 2, successfully conduct an international multi-center clinical trial, conduct a pivotal clinical trial, obtain regulatory approval, manufacture drug product on a commercial scale or arrange for a third party to do so on our behalf, and commercialize therapeutic products.
 We will need to develop such abilities if we are to execute on our business strategy to develop and independently commercialize product candidates for orphan and niche indications.
 To execute on our business plan for the development of independent programs, we will need to successfully:

-- execute our clinical development plans for later-stage product candidates; - obtain required regulatory approvals in each jurisdiction in which we will seek to commercialize products; - build and maintain appropriate sales, distribution and marketing capabilities; - · gain market acceptance for our future products, if any; and - · manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization activities.
+- execute our clinical development and manufacturing plans for later-stage product candidates; - · obtain required regulatory approvals in each jurisdiction in which we will seek to commercialize products; - build and maintain appropriate sales, distribution and marketing capabilities; - gain market acceptance for our future products, if any; and - manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization activities.